Kubrick's Lolita and Hitchcock's Vertigo

 And there are actually several comparisons to be made between Lolita and Vertigo.

-In Vertigo, Scotty, a detective, has a fear of heights due to an accident we see at the beginning of the film in which a policeman lost his life trying to save Scotty who had been hanging from the roof of a building.
+In Vertigo, Scotty, a detective, has a fear of heights due to an accident we see at the beginning of the film in which a policeman lost his life trying to save Scotty who, chasing a criminal, ended up hanging from the roof of a building.
 An absolutely insane plot has Gavin, a man who wishes to kill his wife, Madeleine, enlist his mistress, Judy, to impersonate her, pretending as well that she believes she is the reincarnation of Carlotta, Madeleine's great-grandmother.
 Scotty is hired by the husband to follow this fake Madeleine, with whom he falls in love.
 One day they go to the Mission where the great-grandmother had lived, and Madeleine/Judy runs up the stairs to the bell tower, from which she appears to leap to her death.
 Scotty, who was unable to follow her up the stairs, because of his vertigo, is traumatized.
 Blaming himself, he is hospitalized.
 When he gets out he stumbles upon Judy.
 Captivated by her resemblance to the woman who he believed committed suicide, Scotty reincarnates in her Madeleine.
-Returning to the Mission with her, he learns that Madeleine hadn't committed suicide, that Judy had impersonated her, and that when she ran up the bell tower Gavin was there and threw his dead wife's body off it, making it appear she had been unstable and committed suicide.
+But then Judy accidentally wears a necklace that discloses who she is.
+Returning to the Mission with her, Scotty presses out of Judy the confession that Madeleine hadn't committed suicide, that she had impersonated her, and that when she ran up the bell tower Gavin was there and threw his dead wife's body off it, making it appear Madeleine had been unstable and committed suicide.
 Scotty had been hired to follow her as it was known that because of his vertigo he'd be unable to ascend the stairs to the top of the bell tower and stop the seeming suicide of which he would be a witness.
 Having told this tale when standing in the bell tower with Scotty, Judy is surprised by the sudden appearance of a nun and falls out the window.
 So, Judy, who had impersonated a death, dies anyway, as if it is fated.

 That's bozo.
 It is, like I said, an insane plot.
 And yet it is a great movie about Scotty's obsession with Madeleine and his emotional abuse of Judy in his insisting she become another woman.
 When he does this, he has as yet no idea that Judy had impersonated Madeleine, so there is no excuse for his manipulating her in order to get at the truth.